x

 Breaking Generational Poverty Founder Precious Jones visited that same intersection 14 hours later with Gladden.

-"It's really heartbreaking because it takes me back to the phone call about my 20-year-old son being pronounced at around 3 a.m. from gunshots, from homicide," Jones said.
+"It's really heartbreaking because it takes me back to the phone call about my 20-year-old son being pronounced at around 3 a.m. from gunshots, from homicide," Precious said.

-When St. Louis police officers arrived on Laclede Avenue Sunday, they found a man in his 20s shot multiple times.
+When St. Louis police officers arrived on Laclede Avenue Sunday, they found a man shot multiple times.
+He was later identified as 21-year-old Nicholas Weekly of Maplewood.

 That's one of the reasons why Moms Demand Action is spending the next few weeks focusing on young men and providing them with prevention resources.